jcarenza67/Hallways/README.md

 * 1:14: downloaded character and am uploading it to Unity.
 * 2:00: Character is imported with textures!
 Now I am going to set up trigger animations
 * 2:30: researching triggers and colliders to make the character move when player crosses a certain point.
+* 3:00: placed a box trigger in the spot with a boolean isTrigger set to true.
+Researching the asset documentation for interaction.

 # License